nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 From GitLab 13.1 onwards, the YAML front matter of Markdown files is hidden on the WYSIWYG editor to avoid unintended changes.
 To edit it, use the Markdown editing mode, the regular GitLab file editor, or the Web IDE.

-NOTE: **Note:**
-A new configuration file for the Static Site Editor was [introduced](https://gitlab.com/groups/gitlab-org/-/epics/4267) in GitLab 13.4.
-Beginning in 13.5, the `.gitlab/static-site-editor.yml` file will store additional configuration options for the editor.
-When the functionality of the existing `data/config.yml` file is replicated in the new configuration file, `data/config.yml` will be formally deprecated.

 ### Use the Static Site Editor to edit your content